SPOTIFY : How I Got on Big Lo-Fi and Chill Playlists

 It's been a real thrill to see thousands of plays come in every day.
 It's always a special, very validating moment when I open my app around noon to see the previous day's numbers.

 All this being said, I didn't really get more fans, social media followers or even Spotify followers.
-I know a lot of people saved my track to one of their personal playlists, which is encouraging, but I'm not exactly a star over here.
+I know a lot of people saved my track to one of their personal playlists, which is encouraging, but I'm not exactly a famous artist.

-I think people listen to playlists the way they used to listen to albums.
+I think people listen to playlists the way they used to listen to the radio.
 Just from my personal experience, there are some songs I've absolutely loved in recent years, and I don't know anything about the person who made them.

 Calculating

-Maybe this can sound a little calculating.
-I did sort of start a musical project with the goal to get on Spotify playlists after all.
+Maybe all this can sound calculating.
+I did start a musical project for the somewhat cynical goal of getting on Spotify playlists.

 If you’d like to check out my music and encourage me, you can do this here